vagizD/db-project/README.md

 #### Development

-1. Start postgres on your machine.
+1. Start `docker` on your machine.
 2. Install requirements.

 ```